 |Partner Organisation/s||Project Title||Applications|

-The studentship provides for tuition fees and stipend depending on eligibility (see full project details accessible through the tables above).
+Studentships provide for tuition fees and stipend depending on eligibility (see full project details).

 How to apply